czerwonk/bird_exporter/README.md

 # Future plans
 * Port/IP binding should be customizable
 * Atomatic detection of birdcl if birdc is not available (CentOS EPEL)
-* Prefix count per session (received, advertised)
 * systemd unit
 * Support for go install

 # Prometheus
 see https://prometheus.io/